 Hi there!
 I'm AJ Fidalgo (he/him), a 40-something Philadelphia-area amateur voice actor.
 I predominantly work in the indie audio drama podcast realm, but if you've got something else in mind, I'll entertain it.This website exists primarily so that creators and producers -- and maybe even audio drama fans? -- can find out a bit more about me as a voice actor, hear demos, check out my credits and recent & upcoming appearances, and contact me.
 I'm also documenting my adventures in slowly building a new recording booth from scratch!ABOUT MEMy journey to audio drama voice acting is a bit of a meander.
 It started with high school theater way back in the '90s.
 After graduation I left acting behind, but I always intended to come back eventually.In the mid '00s, I discovered audio drama podcasts as a means to entertain myself during a tediously long commute to and from work.
 I started with old time radio rebroadcasts, and eventually discovered the Escape Artists network of anthologies.
 As I listened, some part of me kept thinking, "Hey, maybe I could do this?"In the early 2010s I left my job and moved a couple hundred miles away from home to go back to school for an advanced degree.
 Life just kind of moved on for me; I stopped following music, movies, podcasts...Eventually in the late 2010s, I came back to listening to audio drama podcasts, and eventually I found my way into AD fan spaces.
 Before long I was running fan communities on Reddit and Discord, as a way of giving back to the community.
 Through that, I ended up befriending a bunch of AD creators, and I got a good peek behind the curtain at the production side of things -- and it was extremely interesting!Cut to a few years ago.
 One of my creator friends needed a small role filled in an episode and invited me do it.
 I had no equipment, no experience, and no clue what I was doing.
 Seriously, I recorded it on my phone in a bathroom, because that seemed like a good idea at the time!
 Wow!
 Still, it was a fun experience and I quickly decided I wanted to do more.Since then, I've been steadily upgrading my equipment, knowledge, and experience.
 I may even be starting to have a clue, finally!
 In just a handful of years, I've had parts in dozens of AD episodes (65 credits on 23 different feeds, at last count, though some of those are repeats or trailers), playing a range of characters from mean to pathetic, noble to sinister, background to fore.
 I was even selected once as a finalist for the Audio Verse Awards!
 It's been one hell of a wild ride, and I'm still hanging on and growing!Outside the AD world, I keep extremely busy as a good husband, a great toddler dad, and a halfway-decent professionally-licensed arguer.
 Life never stops, although I really can't complain!

-Audio Drama | # Episodes | Year(s) |
+| Audio Drama | # Episodes | Year(s) |

-NO RETURN | 11 episodes | 2023-2025 |
+| NO RETURN | 11 episodes | 2023-2025 |

-MADISON ON THE AIR | 7+ episodes | 2023-2025 |
+| MADISON ON THE AIR | 8 episodes | 2023-2025 |

-THE SILT VERSES | 10 episodes | 2023-2024 |
+| THE SILT VERSES | 10 episodes | 2023-2024 |

-OBSERVABLE RADIO | 2 episodes | 2024 |
+| OBSERVABLE RADIO | 2 episodes | 2024 |

-In June 2025, I appeared in an episode of Your Horror Show, as an ill-fated and short-lived police officer.Your Horror Show is a fun horror anthology series in the vein of Tales from the Crypt, created and hosted by Ryan Murphy.
-Season 3 is releasing right now, and the upcoming episode I'm in was written and directed and produced by Thomas Diaz, creator of Shadow & Smoke, a supernatural audio drama.
+In September 2025, I appeared in another episode of Your Horror Show as Pickman, a misguided artist and techbro.Your Horror Show is a fun horror anthology series in the vein of Tales from the Crypt, created and hosted by Ryan Murphy.
+Season 3 is releasing right now.

-Coming in Summer/Fall 2025 (hopefully?), I'll be appearing as a radio announcer in an episode of No Normal Life.No Normal Life is an exciting new audio drama from the team behind The Crit Show, a popular actual play podcast that I have enjoyed greatly.
+Coming in Fall 2025 (hopefully?), I'll be appearing as a radio announcer in an episode of No Normal Life.No Normal Life is an exciting new audio drama from the team behind The Crit Show, a popular actual play podcast that I have enjoyed greatly.
 It's an honor to be part of their foray into the world of audio drama.

 Coming soon, I've got a small role in an upcoming episode of The Luchador - 1,000 Fights of El Fuego Fuerte.
-The Luchador follows an heroic luchador on his adventures in and out of the ring in Mexico City.
-It features a Latin lead cast and voices from the real world of American and Mexican pro wrestling.Notably, this will be my first non-English voice acting role.
-It was recorded entirely in Portuguese, which believe it or not was my first language (though I'm a bit rusty these days)!
+The Luchador follows an heroic luchador on his adventures in and out of the ring in Mexico City.Notably, this will be my first non-English voice acting role.
+It was recorded entirely in Portuguese, which, believe it or not, was my first language!
+(Although I'm a bit rusty these days)!

 Here's a demo reel I made to give you a feel for the types of parts I can play: